An aerial view of all the buildings in the Y12 National Security Complex.

 Map of the U.S.A highlighting New Mexico

 Bechtel manages and operates the Waste Isolation Pilot Plant (WIPP) for the U.S. Department of Energy.
 For more than 20 years, our team has been at various sites overseeing the safe and permanent disposal of legacy waste from nuclear weapons production and nuclear defense activities.
-Bechtel has been trusted with managing the nation’s only deep underground repository for nuclear waste.
+Bechtel has been trusted with managing the nation’s only deep underground repository for defense-related transuranic nuclear waste.

 Person in safety gear lifting a large artillery shell out of a box.